 Winkbed is our top pick as the best mattress for back pain.
 It is a 14″ hybrid with the highest performance of any mattress we’ve tested to date.
 It comes in three firmness levels and has well-rounded performance across the board.

-In this guide, we’re going to highlight our 10 best mattress recommendations for back pain.
-Because of the wide variety of needs of sleepers with back pain, we’ve divided recommendations into three primary categories.
+In this guide, we’re going to highlight our 8 best mattress for back pain.
+Because of the wide variety of needs of sleepers with back pain, we’ve divided recommendations into three primary categories:

 - Winkbed – Best Overall

-- Saatva HD – Best for Heavy People Runner-Up
+- Helix Plus Elite – Best Luxury Mattress for Heavy People

-- Saatva Latex Hybrid – Best for Natural Materials
+- Saatva Latex Hybrid – Best With Natural & Organic Materials

 Our Testing & Selection Process